Ice-Three/Greenhouse-MQTT-Solution/README.md

 - Open Code Sketch in Arduino IDE
 - Edit SSID and Password to match the network.
 Note: The Collector and Aggregator must be on the same network if Portforwarding is not done.
 - Add the IP of the Aggregator as the mqtt_server variable.
-- Adjust Collector ID to match the ID of the Collector.
+- Adjust the Collector ID to define the collector within the system.

 **Aggregators**
 - Install RaspberryOS